renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 Characters who don't attempt this check simply land *completely* in the water.

+For many races, being dumped into freezing water is *shocking*; characters must make a WIL×3 test or be *panicked* for MoF÷5 turns.

-Characters *partly* in the water can attempt an Athletics (Endurance) check at -20 to pull themselves out of the water; alternatively, another character can throw them a line and pull them out.
+Characters *partly* in the water can attempt an Athletics (Endurance) check at -20 to pull themselves out of the water; alternatively, another character can throw them a line, or otherwise pull them out.

 Characters *entirely* in the water are in more danger.
-If they have *basic proficiency* in Athletics, they can *tread water*, at least briefly; if they don't, they can splash around, but they will quickly sink.
+If they have *basic proficiency* in Athletics, they can *tread water* for at least a few minutes; if they don't, they can splash around, but they will quickly sink.
 Hypothermia is the greatest danger; the near-freezing water will rapidly sap most character's body heat.
-First, characters must make a *Feat of Endurance* check; they can operate for (3 + MoS÷10) turns before taking damage.
+First, characters must make a *Feat of Endurance* check; they can operate for (3 + MoS÷10) minutes before loosing consciousness.
-After that, they take 1d10 DV per turn.

 Characters who are saved from the water after being partially or completely submerged are still at risk of freezing.
-Characters with *Medicine* or *Survival* will know what to do — quickly warm the character.
+Characters with *Medicine* or *Survival* will know what to do: quickly warm the character.
+This often includes getting a character out of their wet clothing, getting dry clothing if available, and starting a fire in a sheltered area.
+Characters who are well cared-for may recover in thirty minutes or so; characters that do not do this remain at risk of hypothermia.
+They must make a Feat of Endurance check, and succumb to hypothermia after 60-MoF minutes.

 ## The Monastery